 This Waka Ama NZ Club Safety Kete holds all of the required and recommended Waka safety gear that will ensure paddlers are safe when they head out on the water.

-White light fixed 1m about deck and visible from all directions x 1
+Fixed White light fixed 1m above deck and visible from all directions

 There are many factors that can prevent boaties from seeing